West Linton: Notable residents

 Although West Linton has never played a significant part in the history of the country, several eminent men have taken up residence in the area.
 Early in the nineteenth century, John Hay Forbes (1776–1854) was raised to the bench with the title of Lord Medwyn, the name of the estate he had earlier purchased.
 This association with the Court of Session was maintained in the twentieth century by the Hon.
-Lord Henry Wallace Guthrie (1903-1970), one of the youngest judges to be appointed to the College of Justice.
+Lord Henry Wallace Guthrie (1903–1970), one of the youngest judges to be appointed to the College of Justice.
 Fergusson Place perpetuates the memory of Sir William Fergusson of Spitalhaugh (1808–1877), surgeon to Queen Victoria.

 The sculptor William Mossman was born here, as was the mathematician, John Brown Clark.

-Robert Sanderson (1836-1902), the "Laureate of Lynedale", wrote poems and sketches celebrating the Lyne valley, and his handsome tomb erected by his friends may be seen in the graveyard.
+Robert Sanderson (1836–1902), the "Laureate of Lynedale", wrote poems and sketches celebrating the Lyne valley, and his handsome tomb erected by his friends may be seen in the graveyard.
 The monument and low-relief portrait head is an early work by sculptor Pilkington Jackson.

 George Meikle Kemp (1795–1844), the architect of the Scott Monument in Edinburgh, lived for a time near Dolphinton and came to school in the village.

 The composer Ronald Stevenson (1928–2015) resided in West Linton.
 His daughters, actress Gerda Stevenson and musician Savourna Stevenson, also grew up in the village.

-Athelete Chris O'Hare is from the village; he has represented both Team Scotland at the 2014 Commonwealth Games in Glasgow and Team GB at the 2016 Summer Olympics in Rio de Janeiro.
+Athlete Chris O'Hare is from the village; he has represented both Team Scotland at the 2014 Commonwealth Games in Glasgow and Team GB at the 2016 Summer Olympics in Rio de Janeiro.

 George Johnston, owner of the first motorcar in Scotland and founder of the Arrol-Johnston automotive works was born in West Linton in 1855.

 Edinburgh Rugby and Scotland player Patrick Harrison was born and grew up in the village.